An alternative approach on the singular metric on a vector bundle: The positivity and the vanishing theorem

+We will see in Theorem \ref{t3} that the Griffiths positivity defined here coincides with the one in Raufi's sense, while the strongly Nakano positivity is slightly stronger than the Nakano positivity in Raufi's sense.
+The advantage to discuss the strongly Nakano positivity is that it is not necessary to require the vector bundle to be positive in the sense of Griffiths a priori.

-Now we can prove Theorem \ref{t3}. \begin{proof}[Proof of Theorem \ref{t3}] (1) Assume that $H$ is a smooth Hermitian metric, then the corresponding metric $\varphi$ on $\mathcal{O}_{E}(1)$ is also smooth.
-By Proposition \ref{p23}, $(E,H)$ is positive in the sense of Griffiths iff $(\mathcal{O}_{E}(1),\varphi)$ is ample, hence the conclusion for the Griffiths positivity.
-The Nakano positivity part is a direct consequence of Lemma \ref{l22}.
+Now we shall prove Theorem \ref{t3}. \begin{proof}[Proof of Theorem \ref{t3}] (1) Since $H$ is a smooth Hermitian metric, the corresponding metric $\varphi$ on $\mathcal{O}_{E}(1)$ is also smooth.
+By Proposition \ref{p24}, $(E,H)$ is (strictly) positive in the sense of Griffiths if and only if $(\mathcal{O}_{E}(1),\varphi)$ is (ample) semi-positive.
+Then we finish the proof for the Griffiths positivity part.